heptarch/heptarch.github.io/drafts/SAEPage.md

 sparse data, any number of neurons can recover it.
 The existence of this "transition" suggests *universality* underlying the behaviour of the sparse decoder, parametrized by $\rho$.
+The universality for the MSE is weaker but still present.

 ## 4. <a href="#tbc">Why Black Holes?</a><a id="sec-4" name="sec-4"></a>